-To ensure that all residents and visitors have safe, convenient access to services, facilities, and amenities whilst minimising transport-related pollution and congestion, by facilitating a shift to active travel and sustainable, carbon free modes of transport.
+To ensure that all residents and visitors have safe, convenient access to services, facilities, and amenities whilst minimising transport-related pollution and congestion.

 Objective 5: Community Facilities

 To protect and enhance the range of community facilities within the town to improve the quality of life for people both living and working in Southwell.